Studying fragrant materials at the Institute of Art & Olfaction, L.A., Courtesy IAO

 Over the past two decades art history as a scholarly discipline has been complemented by and sometimes even substituted by ‘visual culture’.
 Although this emerging field is broad in the sense that it transgresses the boundaries of art history, media studies, architecture, design, anthropology and museology, it seems to ignore any other sense and is therefore actually quite narrow.
 Both as a reaction to visual culture, and to stimulate out of the box thinking of his students dr. Patrick van Rossem implemented the course ‘The Senses’ (2018) for art, history and philosophy students.
 His students are sniffing, touching and tasting their way through art history, and not just reading about them.

 I myself started the course ‘The Other Senses’ at the Royal Academy of Arts, The Hague almost ten years ago.
 In this compulsory course ArtScience students don’t just study texts, but train their senses and learn how smelling, tasting and touching are related to knowledge, language and art practices in a different way than sight is.
-In addition At the Vrije Universiteit Amsterdam Dr. Inger Leemans, Wouter de Vries (PhD) and I are setting up the course ‘Knowing by Sensing’ as we speak, believing that sensory practice can actually lead to extra strings of information and objective knowledge; an idea still quite alien to most text-driven scholars.
-Sensory training is often associated with grammer schools, and in specific Montessori education.
-But as we become more and more detached from our lower senses, even adults have a whole world to gain.
+In addition At the Vrije Universiteit Amsterdam Dr. Manon Parry, Dr. Inger Leemans, Wouter de Vries (PhD) and I are setting up the course ‘Knowing by Sensing’ as we speak, believing that sensory practice can actually lead to extra strings of information and knowledge building; an idea still quite alien to most text-driven scholars.
+Sensory training is often associated with grammar schools, and in specific Montessori education.
+But as we become more and more detached from our lower senses and our body, even adults have a whole world to gain.
+After all, all cognition is embodied and starts by sensing.

 How the internet has helped olfactory initiatives flourish